ABOUT

 2024 Fellows

-The 2024 Baryshnikov Arts Fellows are Baye + Asa and Kyle Marshall.
+The 2024 Baryshnikov Arts Fellows are Baye + Asa, Kyle Marshall, and John Kelly.

 Baye + Asa